IsaacScript/isaacscript/docs/comments.md

 const foo = 84;
 ```

-So, it makes sense to have a linting rule that ensures that all JSDoc comments have complete sentences in them.
+Subsequently, it makes sense to have a linting rule to ensure that all JSDoc comments have complete sentences in them.
 This is the point of the [`isaacscript/complete-sentences-jsdoc`](docs/rules/complete-sentences-jsdoc.md) rule.
+(It is much smarter than the similar [`jsdoc/require-description-complete-sentence`](https://github.com/gajus/eslint-plugin-jsdoc/blob/master/.README/rules/require-description-complete-sentence.md) rule.)

 <br>